 - (a) The Company is mainly engaged in manufacturing of Speciality Chemical Intermediates.
-These in the context of Ind AS 108 "Operating Segment" is considered to constitute one single primary segment. - (b) The Company is Domiciled in India and during the reporting period Company did not had any Direct Export.
+These in the context of Ind AS 108 "Operating Segment" is considered to constitute one single primary segment. - (b) The Company is Domiciled in India and during the reporting period, the following table shows the distribution of the Company's Revenue: